-Refer to Note 3, "Recent Accounting Pronouncements", to our condensed financial statements included elsewhere in this Quarterly Report for accounting pronouncements adopted as of this Quarterly Report.
-There have been no newly issued accounting pronouncements impacting the Company's unaudited interim financial statements.
+Refer to Note 3, "Recent Accounting Pronouncements," of the Notes to our condensed financial statements included elsewhere in this Quarterly Report Condensed Financial Statements for accounting pronouncements adopted as of this Quarterly Report.
+There have been no newly issued accounting pronouncements impacting the Company's unaudited interim condensed financial statements.